moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/create_lens_folder/index.md

 In the semantic model folder structure, you define and organize the artifacts according to the key steps in building the semantic model: loading data, defining tables, adding dimensions and measures, creating views, and managing user groups.

+> The data used to demonstrate the process of creating a semantic model includes the physical tables `customer_data` and `Product_data`, stored in the Lakehouse, and `purchase data`, sourced from PostgreSQL.

 ## Sqls